 This is a guide about making fabric pumpkins.
 If you like crafting with fabric, this is a fun project for the holidays.

 These sweet yoyo chicks and bunnies are the perfect non sugary addition to your child's basket.
 They are also fun and easy to make.
-This guide contains instructions for making yo yo chicks and bunnies.

 This is a guide about making a Halloween yo yo garland.
 Yo yos have so many craft uses.
 Use fall and Halloween fabric to make a decorative yo yo garland.

 This is a guide about making a yo yo keychain.
 A great way to use up your favorite fabric scraps is making yo yos.

 This is a guide about making yo yo pillows.
 These fun to make gathered fabric circles are a favorite with quilters and other sewing artists.
 It is a great way to use up fabric scraps.

 This is a guide about making a yo yo turkey.
 Turn your yo yo addiction into a cute Thanksgiving turkey decoration.

 This is a guide about making yo yo barrettes.
 Yo yo barrettes are an easy craft to make and can be made in a wide variety of colors and configurations.